 Gaining and retaining effective working relationships with your suppliers is important to all purchasers, but why?

 Without a positive relationship, you risk high supplier turnover, causing you to spend precious time constantly looking for new suppliers.
 You have to start from scratch with each supplier, getting to know them and how they operate.
 Also, customers may react adversely to stock changes, which can result in customer dissatisfaction, and lost sales.

 If your suppliers are leaving because of a negative experience with you, this can make it difficult to source new suppliers in the future.
 As a purchaser, your reputation within your industry is important for a successful career, so make sure to maintain your professionalism.

 Sticking with regular suppliers that you trust saves time and money for everyone involved in the business.
 A lack of quality suppliers may mean the business can no longer operate successfully, potentially leaving you without a job.

 Becoming a qualified procurement professional

 Are you interested in stepping into the purchasing industry?
 A career in purchasing is ideal for those already working in retail or analytical roles, as well as customer service, human resources, accounting, and more.

-A Diploma of Purchasing (BSB51515) will equip you with all the skills required to begin your career and ensure you have the necessary people skills to keep suppliers, staff and customers happy.
+A Diploma of Business (Procurement) (BSB51518) will equip you with all the skills required to begin your career and ensure you have the necessary people skills to keep suppliers, staff and customers happy.
 Learn from courses about managing supplier relationships, managing risk and facilitating continuous improvement, to graduate with a well-rounded knowledge of the industry.

 No experience?
 No worries.
-The Diploma of Purchasing (BSB51515) is a comprehensive diploma with both core and elective units, to make sure you are qualified, confident, and job-ready for a career in purchasing.
+The Diploma of Business (Procurement) (BSB51518) is a comprehensive diploma with both core and elective units, to make sure you are qualified, confident, and job-ready for a career in procurement or purchasing.

-Purchasing can be a rewarding and satisfying career.
-Understanding how to maintain your supplier relationships and having strong communication will see you through to success in this field.
+Procurement and purchasing can be rewarding and satisfying career paths.
+Understanding how to maintain your supplier relationships and having strong communication will see you through to success in these fields.